zhaohuiwang/agent-development-kit-crash-course/3-litellm-agent/README.md

 3. **Model Exploration**: Experiment with different models to find the best performance for your task
 4. **Future-Proofing**: As new models are released, you can quickly adopt them without major code changes

-This example demonstrates how to use LiteLLM with ADK to create an agent powered by OpenAI's models rather than Google's Gemini models.
+This example demonstrates how to use LiteLLM with ADK to create an agent powered by models through OpenRouter rather than Google's Gemini models.

 ## Limitations When Using Non-Google Models